- Release tax-free money from your home with Age Partnership Equity Release

 - Repair of personal and household goods n e c Whitehill

-The lender will want to know if the property is a semi-detached freehold house or a Leasehold flat with a share of freehold and if the resident is an Assured shorthold tenancy tenant.
+The lender will want to know if the property is a Semi detached freehold house or a Leasehold flat with share of freehold and if the resident is an Assured shorthold tenancy tenant.

 Release Equity In House Under 55